Purchases made through links may earn us a small commission, at no extra cost to you.

 The Stadio (Stadium of Domitian)

 The stadium on Palatine Hill was likely used by the emperors for private games and events, even though it was too small to accommodate chariots.
+It may have also just been used as a garden.

 The stadium was the last section of Domitian’s palace to be built and many of the statues in the Palatine museum were originally displayed here.